Skip to main content

 Nina Elliott and Elizabeth Walsh have assembled an impressive list of accomplishments at UK this year, from creating new derivatives of the molecule phenothiazine, to potentially increasing performance of lithium-ion batteries, to co-authoring a paper in preparation for publication.
 Their next task to check off: graduating from high school.

 Susan Odom, an assistant professor in the Department of Chemistry, has hosted the two Paul Laurence Dunbar High School students in her chemistry laboratory over the past semester.
-Elliott and Walsh assisted Odom in a project involving specific organic molecules and their utility in lithium-ion batteries.
+Elliott and Walsh assisted Odom in a project involving specific organic molecules and their utility

 By Sarah Geegan